Efficient Uniform Feasible-Set Sampling for Approximate Linear MPC: Conclusion

 \section{Conclusion}

-This paper presented an LMPC-HR sampler for efficient and uniform data generation from the feasible set for approximate linear MPC.
-The core contribution is a reformulation of the boundary identification problem within the HR algorithm as a convex LP.
-This reformulation enables exact and efficient boundary identification in a single optimization step, circumventing the iterative and computationally intensive procedures required by baseline methods.
-A case study on a linear inverted pendulum demonstrated an order of magnitude reduction in sampling time compared to naive baselines.
+This paper presented the LMPC-HR sampler for efficient and approximately uniform sampling from the feasible set for approximate linear MPC.
+The core contribution is the formulation of the boundary identification problem within the HR algorithm as an optimization problem, replacing iterative feasibility checks with a single optimization step.
+For linear MPC with polyhedral constraints, this optimization problem is a convex LP, enabling exact and fast boundary identification.
+A case study on a multi-rod inverted pendulum with up to six states demonstrated an order of magnitude improvement in sampling efficiency over naive baselines, with the advantage growing in higher dimensions.